wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.2.1 =
+New actions provided: affiliates_added_affiliate, affiliates_updated_affiliate called when affiliates have been added or updated.
+This is mainly of interest for developers.
+No upgrade is necessary if these are not needed.

 = 1.2.0 =
 * Referrals table changes: primary key changed to referral_id